capogreco/capogreco.github.io/_posts/2022-08-16-code_comments.md

 categories : RMIT CCS
 ---

 When reading code written in computer languages, even ones we are familiar with, it can sometimes be difficult to understand what is going on.
+Comments are here to help other humans, including your future self, understand how the code is doing what it does.

+Comments are ignored by the computer.

-Comments in javascript are indicated by two forward slashes.
+In javascript, comments are indicated by two forward slashes.
 They can either go at the start of a line, in which case the whole line is a comment, or they can go after some code, in which case the comment is whatever is to the right of the two forward slashes.

 ```javascript
 // this is a code comment

 const a = 40 // declaring variable "a", and assigning to it the value 40
 ```

+You can usually press `cmd` + `/`, or something similar, to comment out or uncomment lines, or whole blocks of selected code.

+#   Multi-line comments

 For multi-line comments, bookend your text with `/*` and `*/`